Valjean15/MarvelRivalsModManager/README.md

 	There are two directories for this section *Enabled* and *Disabled* folder, were both are identical on structure.
 On the root of the folder the mods are stored, and a *profile* folder is created were each mod metadata is stored.
 Also if exists any image related for a mod, a folder *images* is created to store all the images related to the mod folder.

  - **Unpacker**
-Represent were the mods are unpacked and merged to later be patched on the game content folder, also it contains the unpacker program (`repak.exe`) which is used to unpack `.pak` files with no hash password.
+Represent were the mods are unpacked and merged to later be patched on the game content folder, also it contains the unpacker program (`repak.exe`) which is used to unpack `.pak` files with no hash password, also is used to pack the raw files again to later be moved to the game content

- - **Backups**
-Represent were the backup of the encrypted `.pak` file of the game are stored for later use on restore options and to remove unused/disabled mods when are disabled for the method used for Season 1

-	This folders are directly the files of the game, which are categorized to better control which files and mod types to apply.
-This files can be obtained via *Fmodel* or downloading a copy of this files.

-	 Each category represent the following files of the original game:
-    - *Characters*: `pakchunkCharacter-Windows.pak`
-    - *Movies*: `pakchunkHQ-Windows.pak` and  `pakchunkLQ-Windows.pak`
-    - *UI*: `pakchunkMovies-Windows.pak`
-    - *Audio*: `pakchunkWwise-Windows.pak`

 ## Manager
 The manager separate the mods into two sections *Enabled* and *Disabled*, which each one represent a folder, described on the **Settings** section, and by default only *Enabled* mods would be patch into the game raw files.